Home / Resume / Federal / Veteran Resume

 Earn Civilian Certifications Before You Separate

 Use programs like Army COOL, Navy COOL, or Air Force COOL to earn industry-recognized certifications while still on active duty.
-A PMP, CompTIA Security+, or CDL on your resume demonstrates that your skills meet civilian standards.
+A Project Management Professional (PMP), CompTIA Security+, or a Commercial Driver's License earned through the FMCSA Military Skills Test Waiver on your resume shows your skills meet civilian standards.

 Frequently asked questions